plone/volto/docs/source/recipes/developing-a-project.md

 # Developing a project

-When you start developing a Plone project, it is recommended that you use Plone's cookiecutter boilerplate generator.
+When you start developing a Plone project, it is recommended that you use Plone's cookiecutter boilerplate project generator.
 See {doc}`plone:install/create-project` for more information.

 The generator will output the project folder structure.